 The Table chart type is ideal for showing small rowsets.

-Alerts are used to send notifications based on the values from a chart.
-See the alerts documentation for a description of this feature.
+Easily create alerts based on the values from a chart.
+See the alerts documentation for more information.

 Finally, the Position tab permits a chart to be moved around the dashboard, cloned, or removed.